Physics-50/Module-1/docs/week1.md

 <img src="images/phyphox.png" alt="phyphox.org inclination tool" width="400"/>

 Make note of your equipment in your lab notebook (record keeping is important) and record any other notes you think might be helpful if someone else were trying to replicate your setup.
 Remember: for the praciticum you will only have access to your Google-classroom-assigned lab notebook and data sheet.
+-->
 ## Exploratory Measurements

-The exploratory measurements can be a fun part of the experimental process.
-You get to play around with your setup and make some observations!
-You can really let your curiosity and creativity guide you in this part of the experimental process.

-For your exploratory measurements in Module 1, we would like you to do the following:
+The goal of this week is to be able to successfully levitate small styrofoam beads using the power of sound, and to use the positions of levitated beads to determine the speed of sound, $$V_{sound}$$.
+At the end of this week, you should be able to use your results to predict that anyone doing careful measurements using this apparatus will in turn obtain a result for $$V_{sound}$$ within a certain range of values.
+You will express this range by quoting your experimentally determined $$V_{sound} \pm \deltaV_{sound}$$.

+Before embarking on a careful -- and probably time-consuming -- series of repeated measurements, you should always do some explorations to find out whether your basic approach is sound and what factors within your control are relevant to ensuring high-quality results.
+There is no point in carefully controlling something that changes your result by 1\%, while ignoring a systematic error that shifts all your results by 20\%!

-+ Perform and analyze a single measurement (yes, one trial) to check that you are getting a reasonable answer
++ Perform and analyze a single measurement (yes, one trial) reasonably but quickly, to check that you have a sound basic approach.
+(For instance, your speed of sound should not be a few centimeters per second, or greater than the speed of light.
+Since others have measured the speed of sound before you, perhaps you can look up the accepted value and ensure that you are within a factor of two.)

-+ Get an understanding of the repeatability of your measurement
++ Get an understanding of the repeatability of your measurement.
+What options do you have for measuring bead spacing?
+For photographing your beads?

 + Check other factors that might affect your measurement and its reproducibility (this is where you get to play!)

++Stopped here on August 4, 2022.
+Need to reorder instructions and shorten (see Svetlana's ordering)

 The steps below guide you through these three items, and provide links to important concepts (so please follow along carefully).
 Make sure you are recording your exploratory observations as you go so that you have a record of them (reminder: we have set up [a spreadsheet for you on Google Classroom](https://classroom.google.com/u/0/w/NDQ2NjQ4MzA5Njky/tc/NDQ2NjQ4MzA5NzEx){:target="_blank"}; use the "Week 1: Exploratory Observations" tab to record your data in this section.
 Please make use of the organization of the template already set up for you to record your data.)